pachyderm/docs-content/staging/learn/glossary/commit.md

 seriesPart:
 ---
 {{% notice note %}}
-Pachyderm uses the term `commit` at two different levels: a global level and commits on a repository's branch.
+{{% productName %}} uses the term `commit` at two different levels: a global level and commits on a repository's branch.
 {{% /notice %}}

-In Pachyderm, commits snapshot and preserve the state of files and directories in a repository at a point in time.
+In {{% productName %}}, commits snapshot and preserve the state of files and directories in a repository at a point in time.
-Unlike Git, Pachyderm commits are centralized and transactional.
+Unlike Git, {{% productName %}} commits are centralized and transactional.
 You can create a commit with `pachctl start commit` and save it with `pachctl finish commit`.

 All commits have an alphanumeric ID, and you can reference a commit with `<repo>@<commitID>`.
 Each commit has an origin that indicates why it was produced (USER, AUTO, or ALIAS).